sbr075/envoke-rs/modules/envoke/README.md

   Seamlessly work with nested structs, enums, or standalone enums.

 - **Built-in Sequence & Map Parsing**
   Effortlessly parse sequence and map-formatted strings for structured data.

+- **Dotenv File Support**
+  Automatically load environment variables from a `.env` file for improved configuration management.

 ## Usage
 Add to your `Cargo.toml`